evancpark-png/park-evan-portfolio/README.md

 We were given a pen kit, We were tasked with using a lathe to turn a chosen piece of wood so that we could assemble the pen utilizing that wood.

-(kit and wood chosen?)

 We used a bandsaw to cut the piece of wood that we chose so that they would be perfect size for our pen, we made sure that the length of the wood was the same length as the brass piece that is the base for the pen.
+Since I wanted a two colored piece, I decided to cut two different wood pieces half the size of the brass piece and glue them together.

 (Cut piece of wood)